 Three Paths to Help Conquer the Chaos of Change

 I’m having a tough time finding many straightforward workplaces these days.
-My community building work often results in me landing in organizations where solutions are complicated and messy.
-Not only that, the need for change is sometimes driven by a belief (usually that of the funders or elected officials involved) that there is a one-size-fits-all secret sauce solution that can be implemented within several months.
+My future-focused leadership work often results in me landing in organizations where solutions are complicated and messy.
+Not only that, the need for change is sometimes driven by a belief (usually that of the funders, directors, or elected officials involved) that there is a one-size-fits-all, secret sauce solution that can be implemented within several months.

 Needless to say these days it often takes much longer to check anything off my to-do list.
 Sigh.